magorkollo/autonomous_robot/README.md

 # Autonomous Harvesting Robot Prototype

-## AI Robotics pwd by Turtlebot3 + nVidia Jetson + OpenManipulator
+## pwd by Turtlebot3 + nVidia Jetson + OpenManipulator

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-Autonomous robots, computer vision and AI controlled applications are starting to have higher and higher influence in our everyday life.
-It is the same case for precision agriculture, where the help of these robots could conduct a more efficient but also greener way of food production.
+Autonomous robots, computer vision and AI controlled applications are getting higher influence in our everyday life.
+Similarly, in the case of precision agriculture is the same, where the help of these robots could conduct a more efficient but also greener way of food production.

+The main goal of this project is to develop a robotic platform which is capable of carrying out agricultural activities, by integrating technological advances from the last years.
+The project is based on a mobile robotic platform equipped with a robotic arm and a depth camera, connected to an embedded computer.
+ROS is used to control the robot and AI algorithms are used to provide autonomy.

-This project is supposed is supposed to be my Bachelor's License (BSc) project in Computer Science & Automation at the Technical University of Cluj-Napoca, where I intend to ...
+This project was my Bachelor's License (BSc) project in Computer Science & Automation at the Technical University of Cluj-Napoca, and I managed to won the

 1. [The specification](spec.md) for how a standard README should look.